datastructures-js/priority-queue/README.md

 ```

 ### Construction
-The constructor can accept a callback to get the priority from the queued element.
-If not passed, the priortiy should be passed with `.enqueue`.
+The constructor accepts a callback to get the priority from the queued element.
+If not passed, the priortiy must be provided with `.enqueue`.

 ```js
 // the priority not part of the enqueued element